fivol/netwik-obsidian/README.md

 - Internal links renaming.
 Change title to rename files and other base internal links
 - Blocks query language in markdown files.
   You write query like code block -> plugin renders corresponding list of notes
-- Resolve obsidian-url.
-Open any link of type `obsidian://` in obsidian and load note if not exists
+- Global search by Quick Switcher.
+Press `Ctrl + O` and type any note title